Overview

 Mission, History, & Future

-How did this all start?
-In 1995, a group of alumni singers decided to organize a “reunion” tour, which took place in 1996 and took 60 men to Austria, Germany, and France.
-With its success, MastersingersUSA was born.
-MUSA toured again in 2000 (to Austria, Italy, and France), and then again in 2003 to Dublin, Edinburgh, York, London – and Llangollen where they were winners in the International Musical Eisteddfod.
-In 2005 MUSA participated in the First International Symposium for Men’s Choirs in Barcelona.
+The group was started in 1995 to organize an international tour, which took place in 1996 and took 60 men to Austria, Germany, and France.
+With its success, Mastersingers USA was born.
+Mastersingers USA toured again in 2000 (to Austria, Italy, and France), and then again in 2003 to Dublin, Edinburgh, York, London – and Llangollen where they were winners in the International Musical Eisteddfod.
+In 2005 Mastersingers USA participated in the First International Symposium for Men’s Choirs in Barcelona.
 And in 2007, they toured Hungary, Slovakia, and the Czech Republic.
-Details of these tours are in the “Past Tours” pages.
+Details of these tours are in the “Past Concerts” pages.

 Artistic Direction